 Paragangliomas (PGLs) and pheochromocytomas are rare tumors arising from chromaffin cells, which have the ability to synthesize, store, and secrete catecholamines and neuropeptides.
 In 2004, the World Health Organization characterized pheochromocytomas as tumors arising in the adrenal gland.
 (Refer to the Pheochromocytoma section of this summary for more information).
 Extra-adrenal neoplasms, referred to as PGLs, may arise in various sites from the glomera along the parasympathetic nerves or the paraganglia in the sympathetic trunk.
 PGLs may be found in the head and neck region, abdomen, or pelvis.
-Representing 3% of all PGLs, the tumors in the cervical region are typically found in the carotid bifurcation, along the vagal nerve, in the jugular foramen, or in the middle ear space.
+PGLs found in the skull base or head and neck region are usually from parasympathetic paraganglia and rarely secrete catecholamines.
+Representing 3% of all PGLs, the tumors in the cervical region typically arise in the glomus cells, near the aortic body, along the vagal nerve, in the temporal bone, in the jugular fossa (middle ear space), or in the nose and parasinus.
 Tumors below the neck are most commonly located in the upper mediastinum, adrenal medulla (pheochromocytoma), or the urinary bladder.
 The reported incidence of these tumors in the general population is variable because they may be asymptomatic but ranges from 1 in 30,000 to 1 in 100,000 individuals.
 One autopsy study found a much greater incidence of 1 in 2,000 individuals, suggesting a high frequency of occult tumors.
 These tumors have an equal sex distribution.[5,6] PGLs can occur at any age but have the highest incidence between the ages of 40 and 50 years.[5,6]Clinical Description

 Imaging is the mainstay of diagnosis; the initial evaluation includes computed tomography of the neck and chest.
 PGLs typically appear homogeneous with intense enhancement after administration of intravenous contrast.
 Magnetic resonance imaging may also be used to distinguish the tumor from adjacent vascular and skeletal structures.
 On T2-weighted images, a tumor that is larger than 2 cm is likely to display a classic "salt and pepper" appearance, a reflection of scattered areas of signal void mingled with areas of high signal intensity from increased vascularity.